tholden/dynareOBC/README.md

          approximation of the conditional covariance.
 This option specifies that a first order approximation should be used instead.
     * Global
-         DISABLED IN THIS VERSION.
          Without this, dynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound, but they do not take into account the risk of hitting the bound in the far future.
 With the global option, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
 Note that this is significantly slower.
           * MaxIterations=INTEGER (default: 1000)
                The maximum number of iterations of the global fixed-point algorithm.
-          * FixedPointAcceleration
-               Enables an accelerated fixed-point algorithm, when using global.
-May only work for well behaved problems, and when starting close to the solution.
           * Resume
                Resumes an interrupted solution iteration, when using global.
     * MLVSimulationMode=0|1|2|3 (default: 0)